fiona-m-jtzr/Project_Opti_ML_Minima/README.md

 ## AI Disclaimer

-Different LLMs (Claude, Gemini and ChatGPT) have been used to produce the code contained in this repository.
+Different LLMs (Claude, Gemini and ChatGPT) have been used in the production of the code contained in this repository.